-Therefore, the petitioner, who has not seen his sister since his arrest, and who is visited by his sick sister only once every other month, has no alternative but to petition to this honorable court.
+Therefore, the petitioner, who has not seen his brother for over two years and who has not seen his mother for almost a year, has no alternative but to petition to this honorable court.

 The Legal Aspect

 The constitutional concept that gives human rights a supreme normative status also has ramifications for the human rights of a prisoner, and his ability to realize these rights when he is in prison.
 The constitutional system in Israel is based on the presumption that a person's basic rights should not be denied or restricted unless there is a recognized conflicting interest, whether private or public, that is of sufficient weight to justify this.
 The same presumption also applies to sentenced offenders.
 This means that the protection of human rights is also extended to prisoners after they are sentenced, and a violation of their rights may be allowed only where a conflicting public interest of great significance justifies it.
 (Dobrin, page 3570).